ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 ### An introduction to Kotlin by example

-During the second day of this years code.talks [Dmitry Kandalov](https://twitter.com/dmitrykandalov?lang=en) gave a very practical introduction to [JetBrains](https://www.jetbrains.com/) own programming language [Kotlin](https://kotlinlang.org/), which just recently was [announced as an official Android language](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/).
+During the second day of this year's code.talks [Dmitry Kandalov](https://twitter.com/dmitrykandalov?lang=en) gave a very practical introduction to [JetBrain's](https://www.jetbrains.com/) own programming language [Kotlin](https://kotlinlang.org/), which just recently was [announced as an official Android language](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/).
 With basic live-coding examples, he demonstrated how simple Kotlin can be integrated within existing JVM based projects and how easy it is to use libraries from the Java ecosystem in Kotlin which rapidly speeds up development.

-_"Kotlin is what Java 9 should have been if it as written today from scratch."_ - This quote from the talk description pretty much summarized the tone of Kandalov's talk.
+_"Kotlin is what Java 9 should have been if it was written today from scratch."_ - This quote from the talk description pretty much summarizes the tone of Kandalov's talk.
 It was an entertaining quick tour to get to know Kotlin that made me look forward to getting hands-on Kotlin and maybe introduce it to our JVM-based microservice architecture some day.

 ### Die Monde und Du (The Monad and You)